MicrosoftDocs/ATADocs/ATADocs/Understand/ata-release-notes.md

 ---
 # required metadata

-title: ATA Release Notes | Microsoft ATA
+title: ATA Release Notes | Microsoft Docs
 description: Lists what was updated in each version along with known issues and migration guides
 keywords:
 author: rkarlin